mabl3/Labbook_LaTeX/README.md

 # Usage
 Download the files in this repository to get an "empty" labbook.
 Run the Perl script `_addNewDay.pl` to add a new LaTeX file for today, you can find it as `YYYY/MM/YYYYMMDD.tex` where `YYYY`, `MM` and `DD` stand for today's year, month and day, respectively.
 Use your favourite editor to write down today's progress.
 Compile `Labbook.tex`.
 Done.

+# Details
+## Predefined Files
+`commandLibrary.tex`
+* Put custom commands (e.g. `\newcommand{}{}`) in here

+`documentSetup.tex`
+* Include packages, their settings and other global document settings here

+`Labbook.tex`
+* Compile this file to get your labbook
+* You should not need to touch this, although you sometimes may want to comment out single years to speed up compilation

+`Appendix/*.tex`
+* These files contain quotes from */u/riboch* describing what to put in here.
+Of course, feel free to adjust this as you like

+`Bibliograpyh/Bibliography.tex`
+* Put BiLaTeX bibliography tags in here

+## Guidelines
+* Each new day gets a `\label{sec:YYYYMMDD}` so you can `\nameref{}` to each day in your labbook
+* Put figures etc. in a subfolder for the respective day, i.e. in `YYYY/MM/DD/figure.png`